 But it was too similar to what had happened that night in the dream city in the sky, Tir-na Nog'th, to be a coincidence.
-Here were none of the trappings - the darkness, the confusion, the heavy shadows, the tumultuous emotions I had known - and yet the piece was set much as it had been that night.
+Here were none of the trappings--the darkness, the confusion, the heavy shadows, the tumultuous emotions I had known-and vet the piece was set much as it had been that night.
 It was very similar.
 But not precisely so.
-Benedict's stance seemed somewhat off - farther back, his body angled differently.
+Benedict's stance seemed somewhat off--farther back, his body angled differently.
 While I could not read her lips, I wondered whether Dara was asking the same strange questions, I doubted it.
-The tableau - like, yet unlike, that which I had experienced - had probably been colored at the other end - that is, if there were any connection at all - by the effects of Tir-na Nog'th's powers upon my mind at that time.
+The tableau--like, yet unlike, that which I had experienced--had probably been colored at the other end--that is, if there were any connection at all--by the stop it."
+Benedict's blade suddenly came free and engaged the other, so like my own.
+In a moment, he was fighting an invisible opponent.